 Climate Change In The Machu Picchu Region and Cusco

-Peru is particularly vulnerable to the impacts of climate change, including glacial melting in the Andes and extreme weather events.
-Raising awareness about climate change is essential for mitigating these effects and adapting to new challenges.
+Peru is particularly vulnerable to the impacts of climate change.
+This includes glacial melting in the Andes and extreme weather events.
+Raising awareness about climate change is essential.
+To reduce the effects of climate change.
+As well as adapting to new challenges.
 Remember, the famous Rainbow Mountain has only recently been discovered!
 This is due to the snow caps melting at this high elevation of The Ausangate Mountain Range.
 Previously it was covered in snow.
-The Inca Trail can also be affected by global warming with higher rivers due to the surrounding icecaps melting.
+The Salkantay Trek can also be affected by global warming.
+With higher rivers due to the surrounding icecaps melting.

 Rainbow Mountain